You are here

 Share the hobby and show off your birds

 Backyard chickens are a natural curiosity, especially in urban areas.
 Chicken clubs in many cities are hosting tours where people can visit several chicken coops in a day and learn all about them....

-Is this new trend the greatest agritourism idea ever?
+Is this the greatest agritourism idea ever?

 Some things are just meant to go together: jeans and boots; movies and popcorn; yoga and goats.
 That's right, yoga and goats.
 While this combination may seem anything but natural,...